We work to reduce injury, death, and property loss by providing fire prevention and safety education based on national, state, and local data.

 - When cooking, don’t wear loose long sleeves that can catch fire, or catch on pan handles

-- If you can’t put the fire out, get everyone safely out of the home and then call 9-1-1
+- If you can’t put the fire out, get everyone out of the home and call 9-1-1

-Every year, about 13,000 people are treated for injuries in hospital emergency departments due to the mishandling of live, misfired and waste consumer fireworks.
+Every year, about 13,000 people are treated for injuries in hospital emergency departments because of mishandling live, misfired, and waste consumer fireworks.